gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 CTAs (calls to action) are what turn your email into something actionable.
 In a newsletter, it’s fine to have more than one CTA.
 For example, if you are releasing two major features, link to both documentation pages.
 The goal here is to keep users engaged, not to push one single action.
 Just make sure every CTA is clear, visible, and easy to tap on mobile (buttons work better than text links).

 Don’t overthink the length.
 Your readers should not be scared by a wall of text, but they should be able to read it quickly and scan through easily.

+(TODO SHOW AN EXAMPLE)

 ### Craft the Subject Line
 The subject line is the single most important part of your newsletter.
 It decides whether people open your email or ignore it.